 The Data that is the subject of this Contract is classified as Category 4 - Confidential Information Requiring Special Handling.
 Category 4 Data is information that is specifically protected from disclosure and for which:

-- i) Especially strict handling requirements are dictated, such as by statutes, regulations, or agreements; - i.
-Serious consequences could arise from unauthorized disclosure, such as threats to health and safety, or legal sanctions.
+- 2.1.1 Especially strict handling requirements are dictated, such as by statutes, regulations, or agreements; - 2.1.2 Serious consequences could arise from unauthorized disclosure, such as threats to health and safety, or legal sanctions.